-With the publishing technology in place and ready to go, David Courchesne partnered with Maryse Coziol (Digital Production Manager) and Class2Digital was officially up and running in 2016.
+With the publishing technology ready to go, David Courchesne partnered with Maryse Coziol (Digital Production Manager), and Class2Digital was officially up and running in 2016.

 “tekReader eBooks are published in an immersive, interactive web-based interface that is responsive and adaptive for any browser.
-It has functionality to bookmark, highlight, take notes, pageflip and access specialised glossaries and tables of content.” said Maryse Coziol.
+It has the functionality to bookmark, highlight, take notes, page flip and access specialised glossaries and tables of content,” said Maryse Coziol.

-The authoring environment easily support multiple languages which also suited Class2Digital as their audience was predominantly geared towards the French-Canadian market.
-The first two accounting textbooks were published using tekReader which involved academics from the University of Sherbrook.
+The authoring environment easily supports multiple languages, which also suited Class2Digital as their audience was predominantly geared towards the French-Canadian market.
+The first two accounting textbooks were published using tekReader, which involved academics from the University of Sherbrook.
 It was a successful start to David’s venture.

 Maryse also added,

 “With my experience in digital production, I was impressed with the simplicity of the powerful authoring workflows to build the textbook components.
-The eReader technology means we can use web analytics metrics to assist with future editions and product development – each chapter can be measured for performance and given KPI’s!”.
+In addition, the eReader technology means we can use web analytics metrics to assist with future editions and product development – each chapter can be measured for performance and given KPIs!”.

-“The game-changer is definitely the behavioural shift that tekReader has facilitated on campus.
-Prior to tekReader the split of readership was 70/30 between desktop computers and mobile devices.
-Now, with tekReader’s optimal user experience the split is 30/70 in favour of tekReader!”
+“The game-changer is the behavioural shift that tekReader has facilitated on campus.
+Before tekReader, the readership split was 70/30 between desktop computers and mobile devices.
+With tekReader’s optimal user experience, the split is 30/70 in favour of tekReader!”

-For Adobe, FrameMaker in the education sector is a new market to explore.
-Their traditional technical writing market is enterprises using FrameMaker for the creation of complex product guides, user manuals etc.
+For Adobe, FrameMaker in the education sector is a new market.
+Their traditional technical writing market is enterprises using FrameMaker to create complex product guides, user manuals etc.